afrostalin/CEVPlayer/README.md

 **Warning №6 : Don't use for TextureVideoPlayer video in very hight resolution - it's can be perfomance problems (optimal HD and low)**

+**Warning №7 : Don't play video when level loading - you game will be crash!**

 # TODO
 * Add ability to play video when level loading (Problem with blocking OnPostUpdate event)
 * Maybe create special shader for YUV->RGBA conversion